Absentee Voting for Delaware Citizens

 - Get one at your county Department; or

-- Print the one you need from one of the links below.
+- Print the Affidavit from the link below.

-- Your county Department gets your affidavit at least 4 days before the election;
+- Your county Department gets your request form at least 4 days before the election;

-- You filled out and signed your affidavit; and
+- You filled out and signed your request form; and

 - You are registered to vote.